chuey-316-dev/PS5-Image-Converter/README.md

 # ps5-mkpfs-GUI
-A graphical user interface for Renan Barreto's PS5 mkpfs tool by, created by chuey_316
+A graphical user interface for Renan Barreto's mkpfs work, created by chuey_316